CS-Cowboy/Project-Gun-Run/README.md

 This project is a simulation Therefore you're going to need some AI skills to manage controlling these vehicles...
 Hope you'll get some use out of it! :
 I almost forgot there is no audio framework in this either.
 That's just outside the scope of my projects as of now.

 Lastly I'd like to add that you must give credit where credit is due in any derivations.
 That is, add an attribution giving credit to CS-Cowboy (ie. link to this repo).
-That's all!
+I encourage you to fork and/or copy this all you want (provided credit is given).
+Doesn't bother me one bit.
 # Demos
 See this playlist made by mwah: https://youtube.com/playlist?list=PL7OxMrrnAu0NTmLyvhR0Idepk6UxuR62i

 # @Recruiters_in_Game_Development/Software Engineering !

 If you're out there reading this -- I'm available!
-You can reach me at airgeadliningllc@gmail.com ; Yee yee!
+You can reach me at airgeadliningllc@gmail.com ; Yee, yee!

+That's all!